lukakerr/Sea/README.md

 # Sea

 A simple evaluator for a C like language, currently a work in progress.

 Built to learn Haskell and the process of writing a lexer, parser and evaluator.

+A recursive descent parser is used for parsing.

 Currently in the very early stages of development.